 The walk descriptions are designed and created for my benefit, though I always carry a paper map and compass, they are an additional aid (to my satnav) to help me navigate the walk.
 My photography doesn't do the scenery justice, but the pictures remind me of what interests were encountered on the walk, if I fancy a revisit.
 You are welcome to use these pages, if you think they will help or offer an idea of where to walk - but please don't quote or cite them, as they are not an authority.
 The images are copyrighted to this website and should not be used for commercial or personal gain.

-For a long time I only used an Olympus Tough camera, a cracking all weather-all conditions camera, I was mainly attracted to it because it can automatically GPS tag my images, so it is easy to upload them on to mapping platforms.
-Plus it is pretty much indestructable, it has been dropped, fallen down scrambles and dropped in peat bog after being 'bleaklow'ed, and it is still going strong.
+For a long time I only used an Olympus SZ-14 then moved up to the TG-4, 5, 6 & 7 Tough cameras, a cracking all weather-all conditions camera, I was mainly attracted to the TG cameras because they can automatically GPS tag my images, so it is easy to upload them on to mapping platforms.
+Plus the TG series of cameras are pretty much indestructible, it has been dropped, fallen down scrambles and dropped in peat bog after being 'bleaklow'ed, and it is still going strong.

 Discovering our landscape